rubocode/frontier.nvim/doc/design/origin.md

 and the number of colors used in every theme inside it.
 I wanted my personal preferences in one primary theme.
-At the same time, I wanted to be able to recreate other themes I liked with the language and plugin support accomodated in the same.
+At the same time, I wanted to be able to recreate other themes I liked with the language and plugin support accomodated in the primary.

 I decided to create a new colorscheme that supports multiple theming abstractions.
 This means the underlying internal abstraction must